Brent D. Fillmore, “Promoting Peculiarity—Different Editions of For the Strength of Youth,” in Religious Educator 8, no. 3 (2007): 75–88.

-Brent D. Fillmore is a manager at Church Educational System Communications.
+Brent D. Fillmore was a manager at Church Educational System Communications when this was written.

 The adjective peculiar is used in the scriptures to describe the Lord’s covenant people.
 After the children of Israel left Egypt, the Lord instructed Moses to tell them, “Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine.
 And ye shall be unto me a kingdom of priests, and an holy nation” (Exodus 19:5–6; emphasis added).